-The quality of your wine grapes depends on a lot of factors.
-Some of those factors are relatively predictable and others are hardly predictable at all.
-Irrigation is surely one of the biggest influencers when it comes to quality, yield and optimised production.
+The quality of wine grapes depends on many factors.
+Some of these factors are relatively predictable and others are hardly predictable at all.
+Irrigation is one of the biggest influencers when it comes to quality, yield and optimised production in wine grapes.

-So if you want to make sure you’re growing consistently high-quality grapes for your specific wine style, you need to make sure you have complete control over the water and nutrients feeding them.
-More importantly, you need a system that’ll give you control over vine growth, no matter your topography or climate.
+If you want to make sure you’re producing consistently high-quality grapes for your specific wine style, you need to make sure you have complete control over water and nutrient application.
+More importantly, you need a system that’ll give you control over vine growth, no matter the topography or climate.

-Precision irrigation delivers water and nutrients straight to the roots of each plant – not the soil.
-The result is that you’ll be able to increase your wine yield and quality.
-But crucially, you’d also reduce the amount of fertiliser, water and labour you need.
+Precision irrigation delivers water and nutrients straight to the root zone of each plant – not the soil.
+The result is that you will be able to increase yield and quality.
+But crucially, you will also reduce the amount of fertiliser, water and labour required.

 How much will precision irrigation cost me per hectare?